NexusSpoofer/Auto-Asset-Reuploader/README.md

 How to use

-Download the exe and put in your roblox cookie.
+Download the [exe](https://github.com/NexusSpoofer/Auto-Asset-Reuploader/releases/tag/2.80.1) and put in your roblox cookie.

-Install the plugin and press some silly buttons.
+Install the [plugin](https://create.roblox.com/store/asset/78278158283759/Nexus-Spoofer-PUBLIC?assetType=Plugin&externalSource=www) and press some silly buttons.

 Have an issue?

 Feel free to join our discord and report it to me.
-You can join by clicking the discord button at the top.
+You can join by clicking the [discord](https://discord.gg/e2x9KJtbyr) button.
 Alternatively dm me on discord, nexusnexusing.
 I will help to the best of my abilities.